Multinomial Link Models: Applications

-In other words, if we remove all observations with NA responses, we may conclude that both {\tt cholesterol} and {\tt weight} heavily affect the risk of DM; while with the complete data, the effects of {\tt cholesterol} and {\tt weight} are actually not that important.
-One possible explanation is that according to the Log Probability against {\tt weight} with NA (see Figure~\ref{fig:logprob_vs_weight}, left panel), the chance of NA significantly decreases along with {\tt weight}.
-In other words, the responses were not missing at random.
+In other words, if we remove all observations with NA responses, we may conclude that {\tt cholesterol} and {\tt weight} heavily affect the risk of both IFG and DM; while with the complete data, their effects are still important on IFG, but not that important on DM.
+One possible explanation is that according to the Log Probability of NA against {\tt weight} (see Figure~\ref{fig:logprob_vs_weight}, left panel), the chance of NA clearly decreases as {\tt weight} increases.
+That is, the responses were not missing at random.
+In Appendix~\ref{sec:more_metabolic_syndrome_two_group_model}, we further apply Algorithm~\ref{algo:mixture_model} in Appendix~\ref{sec:po_npo_mixture_algorithm} to Models with or without NA, and obtain the most appropriate po-npo mixture models (see Section~\ref{sec:po_npo_mixture_model}), respectively.
+The corresponding conclusions are essentially the same.